Mike has tried cases to verdict in courts and forums across the country. Highlights of his trial results include:

 Wage and Hour Compliance

 In addition to his litigation practice, Mike regularly helps companies navigate through complicated wage and hour issues.
 In addition to providing general advice and counsel on wage and overtime matters, Mike regularly leads audits of wage and hour practices and procedures, to ensure that employers fix any potential issues before they can lead to litigation.
-Further, Mike also represents and counsels employers in connection with audits conducted by the United States Department of Labor and the Illinois Department of Labor.
+Further, Mike also represents and counsels employers in connection with audits conducted by the United States Department of Labor and various state Departments of Labor.

 Mike regularly defends employers against discrimination and retaliation claims in the federal and state courts.
 Mike has obtained summary judgment at the district court level and has defended those judgments on appeal in the Seventh Circuit and other courts of appeal.
 Several of the cases Mike has argued and prevailed on in the appellate courts have resulted in published decisions.
-Mike also regularly defends employers before various federal and state agencies such as the Equal Employment Opportunity Commission, the Illinois Human Rights Commission, and the Illinois Department of Human Rights.
-In addition to litigating employment matters, Mike also regularly provides advice and counsel to companies on employment issues to help those clients avoid litigation in the future.
+Mike also regularly defends employers before various federal and state agencies such as the Equal Employment Opportunity Commission, and state counterparts.
+In addition to litigating employment matters, Mike also regularly provides proactive advice and counsel to companies on employment issues to help those clients avoid litigation in the future.